domengabrovsek/trading/README.md

 #### Trading

-Small personal repo used for learning JavaScript by building a parser for data exported by Kraken crypto exchange.
+Small project for learning JavaScript by building an app for interacting with Stellar network and Kraken crypto exchange.